Chapter 176 (PDF) of the Acts of 2011 has altered the rules, particularly for new hires beginning April 2, 2012.

 - 9% - on or after July 1, 1996

-An additional 2% incremental deduction is withheld for all employees (with a membership date on or after January 1, 1979) earning $30,000 a year or more.
+An additional 2% incremental contribution is withheld for all employees (with a membership date on or after January 1, 1979) earning $30,000 a year or more.
 The two percent is taken from salary in excess of $30,000.
 For example, an employee earning $32,000 a year is subject to an additional 2% deduction on $2,000.
 The 2% is deducted each pay period by annualizing the salary rate of that pay period.